 I have lost some of the peripheral vision in my right eye, but I’ve adapted to that easily so it isn’t a big issue.

 Cognitive issues: Understanding what someone is trying to tell me can be a pain in the ass every so often.
 When I don’t understand, I’ve learned to just ask the person to “walk me through the tulips”.
 Routines and schedules are my saviors.
-Repetition in what I do during the course of a day, 7 days a week is how I live best.
+Repetition in what I do during the course of each day is how I live best.

 Almost all information I absorb has to go through the right side of my brain before it can hit the left side.
 This means that I receive information through the emotional side of my brain first.

 Selective memory loss: Because so much information goes through the emotional side first, if I don’t like what I’m receiving and I’m not concentrating as much as I need to, I won’t remember whatever it is.
-Actually this can be funny at times.
+Actually, this can be funny at times.
 I can watch a movie I don’t like and not remember watching it.
 My husband has some movies on DVD that I really detest.
-Sometimes I’ll suggest that we watch one of them thinking I haven’t seen it before when I have.
-Hubby has to tell me that I don’t like the movie.
+Sometimes I’ll suggest that we watch one of them, thinking I haven’t seen it before when I have.
+My husband has to tell me that I don’t like the movie.

 Anxiety issues: I have General Anxiety Disorder (GAD).
 It’s not only an emotional drawback but a physical one too.
 The GAD is physically part of the disability because parts of my brain do not function correctly due to the stroke.
-I’m on medication so it isn’t much of an issue usually.
-During those rare times when it has me by the throat (figuratively that is), I’ll be away from the Internet for a short time.
+I am on medication so it isn’t much of an issue usually.
+During those rare times when it has me by the throat [figuratively, that is], I’ll be away from the Internet for a short time.
 Please don’t write me off.
 I will be back.